Fix Google Chrome When Unresponsive & Relaunch Is Not Working

-- New Chrome window will now appear.
-Click the name of your profile in the top and choose Sign in to Chrome.
+- A new Chrome window will now appear.
+Click the name of your profile at the top and choose Sign in to Chrome.

 - Now enter your email and password and you’ll have your account available again.

-- Press Windows Key + R and enter %localappdata%.
+- Press Windows + R and enter %localappdata%.
 Press Enter or click OK.

 - Locate Default folder and rename it to Default backup.

-- After doing that, start Chrome again and check if the problem is resolved.
+- Start Chrome again and check if the problem is resolved.